confluentinc/ksql/docs/faq.rst

 Can KSQL connect to an Apache Kafka cluster over SSL and authenticate using SASL?
 =================================================================================

 Yes.
-Internally, KSQL uses standard Kafka Consumers and Producers, which you can configure to connect to a secure Kafka cluster as you would for any app.
+Internally, KSQL uses standard Kafka consumers and producers.
+The procedure to securely connect KSQL to Kafka is the same as connecting any app to Kafka.

-For example, adding the following entries, to the property file you use to start KSQL, will enable KSQL to connect to a cluster secured using _PLAIN_ SASL, (as opposed to, say, GSSAPI / Kerberos), where the SSL certificates have been signed by a CA trusted by the default JVM trust store:
+For example, you can add the following entries to the KSQL server configuration file (ksqlserver.properties).
+This configuration enables KSQL to connect to a secure Kafka cluster using _PLAIN_ SASL (other options include GSSAPI / Kerberos), where the SSL certificates have been signed by a CA trusted by the default JVM trust store:

 .. code:: bash
     security.protocol=SASL_SSL